 Kamares Beach, Sifnos

 Kamares beach is the first that one encounters when visiting Sifnos.
-Although it is opposite the port, it is spotless and its waters compete with the best beaches in the world.
-A testimony of that is that it has been awarded the Blue Flag
+Although it is opposite the port, it is spotless and its waters compete with the best sandy beaches in Greece and the world.
+A testimony of that is that it has been awarded the Blue Flag, which only a few of the best beaches in Greece have succeeded in earning.

 It is sandy with shallow waters ideal for families and young people, as it is organized with sunbeds and a beach bar.
 The tamarisk trees reach the sand and the beach bars give a cheerful note to the already elevated summer mood.